wwxx/game_server/README.md

-Ranch TCP Echo
+Game Server
 ==============

-To compile this example you need rebar in your PATH.
+To compile this server you need rebar in your PATH.

 Type the following command:
 ```
-$ rebar get-deps compile
+$ ./install.sh
 ```

 You can then start the Erlang node with the following command:
 ```
 ./start.sh
 ```

-Then start telnet as indicated and type in a few lines.
-Be aware that there is a timeout of 5 seconds without receiving data before the example server disconnects your session.